mohammadrezakasra/house-price-prediction/README.md

 ## 🇬🇧 English Version

-This repository contains a production-grade, object-oriented implementation of a Multi-Layer Perceptron (MLP) built entirely from scratch using only **NumPy**.
+This repository contains a production-grade, object-oriented implementation of a Multi-Layer Perceptron (MLP) tailored for regression tasks, built entirely from scratch using only **NumPy**.
 The primary objective of this project is to master deep learning from first principles, focusing on backpropagation via the Chain Rule, matrix calculus, and regularization mechanics.

 ### 🚀 Key Features